HomeSmartMesh/STM8_IoT_HelloWorld/README.md

-# STM8_IoT_HelloWorld
+# STM8 IoT HelloWorld
 First versions of the IoT Node Hello world samples
 The IoT node is an STM8 based low cost development platform.
-It is an initiative for an open product = open hardware + open source project. find all the details in this link : http://www.homesmartmesh.com/mediawiki/index.php/IoT_Node This project will be incremented gradually to cover hollohello world samples for :
+It is an initiative for an open product = open hardware + open source project. find all the details in this link : http://www.homesmartmesh.com/mediawiki/index.php/IoT_Node This project will be incremented gradually to cover hello world samples for :
  - Radio transceiver module
  - Weather sensors : temperature, humidity, air quality.
  - RGB Leds